You're not stuck because

 A Month In: Movement

 You’ve started moving.
 Not fixed.
 Not better.
 Just moving.
-After months of running in place, that’s the shift — and you can feel it in how you wake up.
+After months of running in place, that’s the shift — and you start to feel it in how you wake up.

 60